DBT Emotion Regulation Skills Training

 • Decreasing emotional suffering

-Remember that Core Mindfulness Skills are the foundation of DBT.
+Core Mindfulness Skills are the foundation of DBT.
 Some of the emotion regulation skills rely on mindfulness, so if you’re not familiar with mindfulness skills in DBT, consider going through these first.
 Or if you want to jump right in to the emotion regulation skills, don’t forget to check out the mindfulness skills later.